 View - Data Entry - Demonstration Video

-View - Single iPad - Demonstration Video
+View - 1 iPad + 1 Mac with Networking - Demonstration Video

 View - 2 Macs with Gigabit Ethernet Networking - Demonstration Video

 Add a directional wireless access point to your network.
 We use a TP-Link CPE510.
 Point it at the sideline so you can provide strong signals there.
 It connects to the router with an ethernet cable.
 Power is provided over the ethernet cable.
 Its directional signal is about 45 degrees wide.